NVIDIA/NeMo/docs/source/core/core.rst

         decoder:
             ...

-More specific details about configuration files for each collection can be found on the following pages:

-:ref:`NeMo ASR Configuration Files`
+For more information about configuration files for each collection, refer to :ref:`NeMo ASR Configuration Files` section.

 CLI
 ~~~